 Issue of Participation Rights

-Within 60 days from the date on which each Year commences, the Board is to assign each Member with one Participation Right for each kilogram of Milksolids supplied by or on behalf of that Member/Milksolids Supplier in respect of the preceding Year.
-If a Member did not supply any Milksolids in the preceding year the Board is to assign that Member for the first year of production one Participation Right based on the National Average Individual Supply of Milksolids supplied in the preceding year.
+14.1 Within 30 days after the date on which each Year ends, the Board is to assign to each Member one Participation Right for each kilogram of Milksolids supplied by or on behalf of that Member/Milksolids Supplier in respect of the preceding Year.

+14.2 If a Member did not supply any Milksolids in the preceding year the Board is to assign that Member for the first year of production Participation Rights based on the National Average Individual Supply of Milksolids supplied in the preceding year.
 In subsequent years participation rights shall be determined in accordance with 14.1.

 Cancellation of Participation Rights